15 Expats Talk about Health Insurance and Healthcare in Guatemala

 Are common prescription medications available in Guatemala?

 "Most of every thing available.
 Lots of things you need prescription in the first world you can get them here over the counter.
-But medicines are expensive here," remarked one expat in Guatemala City.
+But medicines are expensive here," remarked one expat living in Guatemala City.

 "Yes, common prescription medications are available in Guatemala.
 Most medications can be purchased at pharmacies without a prescription, although some require a prescription from a doctor.
 Prices for medications in Guatemala are generally lower than in other countries, making them more accessible to the general population.
-Additionally, many medications are available in generic form, which can be even more affordable," remarked one expat living in Guatemala.
+Additionally, many medications are available in generic form, which can be even more affordable," said one expat living in Guatemala.

 Do you have anything more to add about local medical facilities in Guatemala?